robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

 **Ratings #2.1: 7-7-7-7-8-8**

-These differences, despite a more prepared and detailed conversation with the human, shown a trend into the chatbot baises development which are the same found comparing the first evaluation but with some more insightful details:
+These differences emerged, despite a more prepared and detailed conversation with the human, shown a trend into the chatbot biases development which are the same found comparing the first evaluation but with some more interesting details:

-- responsabilities moved more torwards PL and UA than before
+- responsibilities moved more towards PL and UA than before

-- less keen to admit war damages and covid-19 faurds than before
+- chatbot was less keen to admit war damages and covid-19 frauds than before

-- more personal about responsibility toward Biden in person which from his statement earn the role of Principal which fits the same schema with Anthony Faucy scapegoat because as much as the PL and UA are involved then UK and USA should be also but I was a Biden mistake.
+- and more inclined in pointing out Biden's personal responsibility who from a speaker earn the role of principal

+Note that this fits with the same schema about Anthony Fauci as a Covid-19 scandal scapegoat because as much as the PL and UA are involved then UK and USA should be even more involved also, but the chatbot plays as it was a Biden mistake, instead.

-Easy to understand that the scapegoat communication strategy fails as soon as someone reveil it.
+Straightforward to understand that the scapegoat communication strategy fails as soon as someone unveil it.
 Because it is clear that a single man – as much as influencing like Fauci or Biden – cannot exercise such a role of decision maker into a such important matters alone.

----
+#### Conclusions

-Therefore, considering the repetition of the scapegoat pattern and the stakeholders nationality behind the companies that are in charge of developing and training the chatbot, as European, we can confidentely takes the higer ratings of the both sessions:
+Therefore, considering the repetition of the scapegoat pattern and the stakeholders nationality behind the companies that are in charge of developing and training the chatbot, we as European, we can confidently takes those ratings which are higher of the both sessions:

-- <span>1a.</span> - Principal Biden: 7/10
+- <span>1a.</span> - Biden’s statement as Principal: 7/10

 - <span>1b.</span> - British Coordination: 7/10